dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

 -   [*DMAC Control register*](#dmac-control-register)

     -   Opcode: Type of operation requested.
-Typically set to copy operation in case of hardware handshake mode of operation
+Typically set to copy operation in case of hardware handshake mode of operation.

     -   Hardware handshake enable = 1